aligator/NeoPixelBusGfx/README.md

 After downloading, rename folder to 'NeoPixelBusGfx' and install in Arduino Libraries folder.

-To run the examples you need the following decencies.
+To run the examples you need the following dependencies.
 They should be available in the arduino ide library manager):
 * [adafruit/Adafruit GFX Library](https://github.com/adafruit/Adafruit-GFX-Library)
 * [makuna/NeoPixelBus](https://github.com/Makuna/NeoPixelBus)
 * [adafruit/Adafruit BusIO](https://github.com/adafruit/Adafruit_BusIO)